Charlene999/CEN3031-Destiny-Finder/Sprint-2-Reflections/Sprint2.md

 ```

 #### POST /items/get
 Gets all the items for listing and returns a 200 OK status, or fails with a 500 status if unexpected errors ocurred.
 Note that currently there is no endpoint to get a single item.
-The request body should be empty, no admin token is required.
+The request body should be empty; no admin token is required.

 Example Response (200):
 ```